acad2/pride/docs/mpre/base.md

 		 Explicitly delete a component.
-This calls remove and attempts to clear out known references to the object so that the object can be garbage collected by the regular python collector
+This calls remove and attempts to clear out known references to the object so that the object can be collected by the python garbage collector

 This objects method resolution order is: